fdv/rails-app-boilerplate/README.md

 # Playing with application settings

-`params.xxx`: calls the xxx application param.
+`app.xxx`: calls the xxx application setting.
 Application params are stored in a serialized array so they can be added / removed without changing the data model.

-Calling `<%= params.app_name_ %>` in the views displays the application name.
+Calling `<%= app.app_name_ %>` in the views displays the application name.

 To add new settings, edit app/models/app.rb, and call the setting method: